live-keys/livekeys/doc/pages/creating-a-plugin.md

 ![](../src/images/api_creating_3.png)

-This path will be required by Live CV when it loads the plugin.
+This path will be required by Livekeys when it loads the plugin.
 From here go to the last step and click **Finish**.
 You will notice a project with 2 c++ classes set up.
 The first one is the tutorial_plugin class, which contains a hook method to register all the plugin types or QML items once the plugin loads, and the actual QtQuick item that will do the pixel counting.

-If we build this plugin, although it doesn't provide any functionality, we can already use it in Live CV.
-We can test this if we build the project, and from our build directory we copy the library files ( *.so on linux or *.dll on windows) together with your qmldir file into your livecv installation directory, in plugins/tutorial.
+If we build this plugin, although it doesn't provide any functionality, we can already use it in Livekeys.
+We can test this if we build the project, and from our build directory we copy the library files ( *.so on linux or *.dll on windows) together with your qmldir file into your livekeys installation directory, in plugins/tutorial.
 So we should have the following file structure:
-* livecv/plugins/tutorial/tutorial.so
+* livekeys/plugins/tutorial/tutorial.so
-* livecv/plugins/tutorial/qmldir
+* livekeys/plugins/tutorial/qmldir

 or on Windows:
-* livecv/plugins/tutorial/tutorial.dll
+* livekeys/plugins/tutorial/tutorial.dll
-* livecv/plugins/tutorial/qmldir
+* livekeys/plugins/tutorial/qmldir

-Next, if we open Live CV and import the tutorial plugin, we can create a `CountNonZeroPixels` object:
+Next, if we open Livekeys and import the tutorial plugin, we can create a `CountNonZeroPixels` object:

 ```
 import QtQuick 2.3